 Sharing the latest versions

 If there’s a material difference between various versions of key documents in the investment due diligence process, uploading an outdated version could undermine the confidence of VCs in your company and jeopardize the deal.
-Therefore, a key part of the preparation process is homing in on the very latest version of each document you intend to share.
+Therefore, a key part of the preparation process is homing in on the very latest version of each document you intend to send.
 Toward this end, be sure to check each and every file under review and ensure that you have the most up-to-date version of it.

-Furthermore, once the due diligence process is underway, be sure to upload any new updates to shared documents without delay.
+Furthermore, once the due diligence process is underway, be sure to upload any new updates to sent documents without delay.
 This is an important habit to foster.
 After all, a properly conducted investment due diligence process can take a long time, and founders are expected to keep all pertinent documents and data updated.

 Note that your VDR should fully support the file-updating process in an elegant and seamless fashion.
 Specifically, look for a new file notifications feature that alerts everyone in the data room whenever you upload new files or updates.